noahlu2010/noahlu2010.github.io/_pages/school and camp.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/summer-poster.jpg" alt="Poster created in summer boarding school">
   <figcaption>Poster created in Summer boarding school.</figcaption>
 </figure>
+In Summer 2023, I wanted to experience boarding school life.
+What is the best option?
+Summer school, of course.
+So I attended the United World College Chang Shu China.
 	This was a 2-week experience similar to boarding school with loads of activities.
-For this camp, I decided to take the Environmental Science and Journalism class to pursue my interest in biology, and I also did many projects like my TED talk about how everything small has a purpose and story in which I used chickens as my example.
-My favorite part of the camp was being able to be with my roommates and having the "dorm experience" while also making new friends through hobbies like football.
+For this camp, I decided to take the Environmental Science and Journalism class to pursue my interest in biology.
+My favorite project was my TED talk where I used the simple and seemingly insignificant chicken to illustrate how everything small has a purpose.
+I also really enjoyed meeting my roommates and having the “dorm experience” while also making new friends through hobbies like soccer.
 For my final project, I decided to write about 3 simple ways people like us can help save amphibians and I was very happy with how it turned out.

 <div class="row">
   <div class="column" style="width: 50%;">